Connecting and Calibrating Your Salinity Probe to a Neptune Systems Apex

 Also, please remember that all of your probes are fragile and should be handled with care.

-Your salinity probe is the longer black probe that came included with your Apex.
+Your salinity probe is the long black probe that came included with your Apex.

 NOTE: Your salinity probe should be dry to begin the calibration process do not rinse it or do anything to get it wet.

-Your salinity probe will connect to the port in the lower left corner of your Apex base unit.
+Your salinity probe will connect to the port in the lower-left corner of your Apex base unit.
+Connect your salinity probe to your Apex base using the Conductivity/Salinity probe port.

 Calibrating Your pH Probe

 To begin calibration, you will need to log in to your Apex.
-You can do this operation from either your Apex Local Dashboard or Apex Fusion (our article for connecting your Apex to Fusion can be found here).
+You can do this operation from either your Apex Local Dashboard or Apex Fusion.

 This article will demonstrate this operation as performed from Apex Fusion.